SaniyaKhullar/NetREm/README.md

 ## Description of NetREm pipeline function: netrem

 Please note that our package, NetRem, is run by the following function **netrem** in Python.
-Fits a Network-constrained Lasso regression machine learning model given an undirected prior network and regularization parameters.
+Fits a Network-constrained Lasso regression machine learning model given an undirected prior weighted network and regularization parameters.

 ## Usage